-2.1.
+2.2.
 Work with KDE, KHEAA, GEAR UP, the Kentucky College Coaches program, higher education representatives, and other partners to expand and improve advising resources for high school students and families.

-2.2.
-Work with teacher preparation programs and key partners to increase the diversity and effectiveness of P-12 educators and school leaders and to provide high-quality professional development opportunities.
+2.3.
+Work with Kentucky Rising partners and teacher preparation programs to increase the diversity and effectiveness of P-12 educators and school leaders and to provide high-quality professional development opportunities.